woloski/nodeonazure-blog/articles/running-mongodb-on-azure-and-connect-from-a-nodejs-web-app.markdown

 This post explains how to use MongoDB Replica Sets from a node.js app, all hosted on Windows Azure.
 For this, we'll use the new [Windows Azure tools for MongoDB and Node.js](http://downloads.mongodb.org/azure/AzureMongoDeploymentCmdlets.msi), which contains some useful `PowerShell` CmdLets that will save valuable time.

-We will also explain how the integration with mongo-node-azure work.
+We will also explain how the integration between mongo-node-azure works.

 ## How it works